 Brands looking to leverage live chat as a CRM communication channel should aim to do the following:

 - Offer multiple chat touchpoints: Having live chat on your business website is a great start, but it’s best practice to offer a variety of chat touchpoints.
 By doing so, you’ll make it easier for customers to reach you via their preferred platform.
-With Talkative’s live chat, for example, you can offer chat support via a number of digital touchpoints, including your website, app, social media channels, and SMS.
+With Talkative’s live chat, for example, you can offer chat support via a number of digital touchpoints, including your website, app, and messaging channels.

 - Be responsive: Live chat is all about speed and convenience, so it’s important to respond to customer messages as quickly as possible.
 Set clear expectations for your average response time and monitor your chat queue to ensure that customers are not left waiting for too long.